lightest/diamond-webgl/README.md

 ### Diamond cut
 The beauty of a diamond resides not only in the purity of the gem, but also in the way it is cut.
 The purity affects mostly light absorption, while the cut affects the way light is reflected.
 The goal is to reflect as much light as possible towards the viewer (that is, towards the top of the gem) so that the diamond appears the brightest.

 One of the most popular diamond cuts is the brilliant cut.
 Subtle variations in the proportions change greatly the way light is reflected and can make the difference between a mediocre and an ideal diamond.
-It is described in by a few key lengths:
+It is described by a few key lengths:

 <div style="text-align:center">
     <img alt="Diagram of a round brilliant cut" src="src/readme/diamond_brilliant_cut.png"/>